A reflection for Easter Day, 2009 based on Mark 16:1-8

 During the last few weeks, I have heard all sorts of stories which witness to

-· The ongoing war in Iraq.
+death:· The ongoing war in Iraq.
 How many years ago is it now that American, Australian and British troops invaded Iraq?
 Before the troops arrived, there were wholesale slaughter, oppression and human rights abuses.
 But there has been no end to violence: both Iraqis and their liberators are still being killed daily.
 Just recently two more Australians were added to the list of casualties.
 Thousands of innocent people have died, and are still dying.
 And the nails that are used are patriotism, religion, democracy, might is right, military technology.

 · Our headlines have been dominated over the last few months by what we have all come to call “the global financial crisis”.
 What were very recently proclaimed as booming economies are now poised on the threshold of collapse.
 The thousands of Americans forced from their homes by mortgage foreclosures are being joined daily by more and more people across the world who are losing their jobs.
 And, while payouts to executives are in the spotlight, there is yet to be an end to million dollar handshakes.
 And the nails that are used are greed, self-interest, lack of conscience, capitalism.